grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 > [!IMPORTANT]
 > Check to ensure that the coax cable of the right
-> Antenna Deck does not run underneath the right microphone board but
+> Antenna Deck doesn't run underneath the right microphone board but
 > sits above or beside the board.

 3.  **Apply Thermal Paste to the Enclosure** – Using the syringe